NeuropsyOL/RECORDA/README.md

-# LSL_RECORDER
+# RECORDA

-LSL recorder is an android application to record real time LSL streams over the network.
+Recorda is an android application to record real time LSL streams over the network.
 It's mainly tested with an Android LSL streams generating app which stream followin sensor readings:

 - Accelerometer
 - Light